cloud-ark/kubeplus/Guidelines.md

   }
 ```

-Defining this annotation on your type definition would enable Kubernetes API Server
-to generate documentation for your Custom Resource Spec properties.
+Defining this annotation on your type definition would enable Kubernetes API Server to generate documentation for your Custom Resource Spec properties.
 This can then be viewed using ``kubectl explain`` command.
 In multi-Operator setups, this guideline ensures consistency in how users can discover Spec properties of different Custom Resources needed in their workflows.

-### Consider to use kubectl as the primary interaction mechanism
+### Consider using kubectl as the primary interaction mechanism

+Before introducing new CLI for your Operator, validate if you can use Kubernetes's built-in mechanisms instead.
+This is especially true in multi-Operator setups.
+Having to use different CLIs will not be a great user experience.

 Custom Resources introduced by your Operator will naturally work with kubectl.
 However, there might be operations that you want to support for which the declarative nature of Custom Resources